The NZIL Guide to Applying for a Partner of a New Zealander Resident Visa

 - Meet health and character requirements

 - Prove they are a New Zealand citizen or resident

 - Show that they are able to support you

-- Not have any domestic violence related offences or sexual convictions
+- Not have any domestic violence-related offences or sexual convictions

-- That you are living together
+- You are living together

 How do I prove I am in a genuine and stable relationship?

 - Statements showing your joint ownership or mortgage of the property you currently live or have been living in